The Robocaust

 It’s about robots taking over the world.

-The narrative unfolds via the use of archives of electronic media recordings chronicling the fall of human civilization at the hands of this belligerent AI named, Archos R-14.
 Each chapter is or tries to be inventive in finding a unique point of view, ie surveillance cameras, and blogs written by characters, making the book perfect for killing time on long flights, vacation interludes, and stopovers.
 This format linked short stories from different perspectives and allows the reader to pick up the novel at any time without losing too much of the flow.
-It’s a mindless activity facilitated by minimal creativity or inspiration within the pages.
+It’s a mindless activity facilitated by inventive creativity or inspiration within the pages.

 Related image